 Transformation is the theme for our next exhibition.

 Here are some tantalising snippets from pieces of work in progress as well as images,

 Click on images to enlarge

 What is the inspiration for the EAST artists Transformation exhibition?

 In my current work “Marking the Journey”, the sea remains a prominent inspiration.

 Sir Arthur C. Clarke wrote, “how inappropriate to call the planet Earth when it is clearly ocean”.
-The Pacific Ocean, the most majestic of all waterbodies, covers 1/3 of the earth’s surface.
+The Pacific Ocean, the most majestic of all waterbodies, covers one third of the earth’s surface.

 I have lived significant periods of my life on different continents and my journeys are mapped not by land but by sea.